MajorDhaliwal/Maze/README.md

 1. You will need the SDL2 library [installed](https://wiki.libsdl.org/Installation).
 2. Inside the terminal run ```make```.
 (Note: I developed this on  a linux system so you may need to configure your terminal on Windows)

+When you Maze Generator Window appears, enter 'g' on your keyboard to generate the maze, then enter 's' for the maze path to appear.